thegworld/gtx-browser/docs/accessibility/browser/how_a11y_works_3.md

   also cache the reverse direction (e.g. the map from the root of a tree to its parent node).

-In order to reduce complexity, Chromium accessibility is built around the concept that every frame is its own accessibility tree, no matter whether the frame is in a different process or not.
+In order to reduce complexity, GTx Browser accessibility is built around the concept that every frame is its own accessibility tree, no matter whether the frame is in a different process or not.
 The advantage of this approach is that the same codepath is used whether iframes are in the same process